 The triggering event

 The research also found that in most cases of familicide there is usually some kind of triggering event, one which leads to a sense of “ignominy, terminal public shame, mortification and self-disgust”.
-Testimony at the second trial suggests Laniet was about to reveal to the rest of the family what her father had been doing to her.
+Testimony at the second trial suggests Laniet had already told a few people in the community what her father had been doing to her and was about to tell the rest of her family.
 It seems the potential loss of face Robin Bain was facing was so great, he not only killed everyone else in the family (except David), he also shot himself.
 This is another point of commonality.
 In over 60% of familicide cases, the offender subsequently commits suicide.
 As the Privy Council wrote: